DCCdelang/dev-blog-dante/index.markdown

 ---
 ## Welcome!

-You have found yourself on my personal blog site.
+You have arrived on my personal blog site.
 This is an environment for me to share knowledge and express my creativity.